-Free UK Delivery for Orders over £100
+Free UK delivery (2-3 days) for Orders over £100.

 This week designer Sherene Robson was lucky enough to attend London Fashion Week’s International Fashion Showcase in London.
 Held annually since 2012, the event is the pearl in the ocean of London culture.
 It is the shining star of multiculturalism and the beacon of London’s presence in global fashion.
 Motivated by a desire to bring even greater cultural impact during the 2012 Olympics, the IFS is a competitive showcase of international fashion and designers.
 It highlights the necessity for fashion to inspire; displayed to be seen and adored by those of different backgrounds and from different places.